 Automatically refreshes Git status whenever a file is saved.
-This is particularly useful when working with remote/SSH sessions where Git status updates might be delayed.
+This is particularly useful when working with remote/SSH sessions where Git status updates might be delayed, and supports multi-project workspaces with multiple Git repositories.

 Features

-Smart Git repository detection - only runs in actual Git repositories
+Smart Git repository detection - identifies when files are saved in Git repositories

 Go to Extensions view (Ctrl+Shift+X or Cmd+Shift+X on Mac)